sigoden/install-binary/README.md

       name: wasm-opt
 ```

-### Use a private repository
+### Using a Private Repository

-Use a repo scoped [Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) that has been created on a user with access to the private repository.
+Install a binary from a private repository using a [Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

 ```yaml
 # ...